-The parties to this Agreement agree that with respect to filing and processing of grievances the implementation of the Agreement between the Minnesota State University Board and the Inter Faculty Organization effective July 1, 2011, to June 30, 2013, shall be as follows:
+The parties to this Agreement agree that with respect to filing and processing of grievances the implementation of the Agreement between the Minnesota State University Board and the Inter Faculty Organization effective July 1, 2013, to June 30, 2015, shall be as follows:

-- 1. Any grievance which was filed in an otherwise timely fashion prior to the date of ratification_of the 2011-2013_Agreement will be subject to interpretation in accordance with the 2009-2011 Agreement between the parties, and shall not be made invalid solely by any changes in the 2011-2013 Agreement. - 2.
-Any act or omission by any administrator which occurred prior to the date of ratification of the 2011-2013 Agreement shall not be considered a basis for a valid grievance solely because of alleged violations of the 2011-2013 Agreement, but shall be the basis for a valid grievance, if filed in a timely fashion, if the allegation is that there was a violation of the 2009-2011 Agreement in effect at that time.
+- 1. Any grievance which was filed in an otherwise timely fashion prior to the date of ratification of the 2013-2015 Agreement will be subject to interpretation in accordance with the 2011-2013 Agreement between the parties, and shall not be made invalid solely by any changes in the 2013-2015 Agreement, except that any such grievance alleging a violation of Article 23 shall be evaluated based solely on the language set forth in this Agreement. - 2.
+Any act or omission by any administrator which occurred prior to the date of ratification of the 2013-2015 Agreement shall not be considered a basis for a valid grievance solely because of alleged violations of the 2013-2015 Agreement, but shall be the basis for a valid grievance, if filed in a timely fashion, if the allegation is that there was a violation of the 2011-2013 Agreement in effect at that time, except as otherwise provided in paragraph 1 of this Letter of Understanding.

-Brent Jeffers, Chair, IFO Negotiating Team Date Nancy Johnson Black, IFO President Date Connie Howard, IFO General Counsel Date Chris Dale, Chair, MnSCU Negotiating Team Date
+Brent Jeffers, Chair, IFO Negotiating Team Date James Grabowska, IFO President Date Patrice Arseneault Date Christopher Dale, Chair, MnSCU Negotiating Team Date